MiguelCardoso19/ReelRadar/README.md

-# ReedRadar
+# ReelRadar

-ReedRadar is a JavaScript-based Single Page Application (SPA) that interfaces with the MovieDB API, enabling users to navigate through movies, TV shows, and celebrities.
+ReelRadar is a JavaScript-based Single Page Application (SPA) that interfaces with the MovieDB API, enabling users to navigate through movies, TV shows, and celebrities.

 ## Features